List of events in core

 );

-send:before, notifications results
+- send:before, notifications

 Triggered before the notification event queue is processed.
 Can be used to terminate the notification event.
 Applies to subscriptions and instant notifications.